Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 Mobile Originated.
 Sent from a phone number to Nexmo.
 When a phone sends a text to a virtual number it is MO because the message originates from the phone.

+## MSISDN

+Mobile Station International Subscriber Directory Number (MSISDN) is a number used to identify a mobile phone number internationally.
+MSISDN is defined by the [E.164 format](https://en.wikipedia.org/wiki/E.164).
+MSISDN includes a country code and a National Destination Code (NDC) that identifies the subscriber's network operator.

 ## MT

 Mobile Terminated.
 That is, sent by a customer to a phone number through the Platform.
 For example, requests to deliver an SMS are MT, they go to a phone number.